 Finn McCarthy is an ex jockey who has recently retired.
 He starts a job as a jockey coach, mentoring conditional jockeys in North Yorkshire.
 It is a role close to his heart as he knows only too well, how youngsters can be exploited by unscrupulous trainers.
 Finn is enthusiastic about his new role, but he begins to wonder what is happening when his conditionals are involved in a series of strange incidents.

 A young jockey, Sam Foster, is beaten up shortly after winning a race.
 Finn thinks this is due to a disgruntled punter, but when another lad, Connor Moore, is involved in a hit and run and then Sam goes missing, he decides to investigate further.
-Helped by Harriet Lucas, the pair soon find that their investigation put them in harm's way.
+Helped by Harriet Lucas, the pair soon find that no one is above suspicion and suddenly they are in grave danger.